 01 December 2021

-- Project Western Australia Distributed Energy Resources Orchestration Pilot
+- Project Western Australia Distributed Energy Resources Orchestration Pilot (Project Symphony)

 On behalf of the Australian Government, the Australian Renewable Energy Agency (ARENA) has today announced $8.6 million in funding to Western Power for the development of a pre-commercial pilot focused on developing and operating Distributed Energy Resources (DER) within the South West Interconnected System (SWIS) in Perth, Western Australia (WA).

 The $35.5 million project, known as Project Symphony, is being undertaken over two years in partnership with Western Power, WA energy retailer Synergy and the Australian Energy Market Operator (AEMO).

 Project Symphony is a unique pilot where around 500 customers with over 900 DER assets such as rooftop solar, battery storage and major appliances, will be orchestrated as a Virtual Power Plant (VPP).
 Additional DER assets will be brought online through the involvement of third-party aggregators in a later phase of the project.
 It will explore and better understand how the innovative use of DER can provide benefits to customer affordability and network security, reduce emissions, and help strengthen the WA economy and Wholesale Energy Market.

 In recognition of the value Project Symphony can help deliver to the future operation of WA’s electricity network, $26.9 million in funding was secured and announced for its development by the WA Government and AEMO in February this year.

 Funding for Project Symphony will go towards the development, integration and testing of software systems that manage energy distribution, market operation and market aggregation.
 Together, these will underpin the effective monitoring and coordination of a high volume of mostly customer DER assets.